WeiShaoD/neuroimage-menu/docs/source/GitHub/GitHub_menu.rst

 5.merge branches

-Step 1 Creat a repository
+Step 1 Create a repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 A repository is usually used to organize a single project.
 Repositories can contain folders and files, images, videos, spreadsheets, and data sets – anything